 A 2016 report with an independent review panel with experts in entomology, eradication, invasive species, agricultural economics, and biosecurity agreed that it is feasible to eradicate fire ants from Australia and it is in the national interest to do so.
 Based on this, the Australian Agricultural Ministers Forum committed $400 m over 10 years in 2017 to the Program.

-The Program is now within its second year of the 10-year program.
-The eradication strategy over the 10-year period is to reduce the size of the infestation in a staged, rolling planned treatment program starting from the west and progressively moving to the east.
+The Program is now in its second year of the 10-year program.
+The eradication strategy over the 10 years is to reduce the size of the infestation in a staged, rolling planned treatment program starting from the west and progressively moving to the east.
 The program is currently treating fire ants in the western area of South East Queensland.

 - The Building and Development group held its first meeting in November 2018.
-This is a high priority sector as development and building activity creates an ideal habitat for fire ants and has a demonstrable history of infestation and spread of fire ants.
-This action enabled strategies to be developed and discussed in order to move forward and to minimise costs to industry.
+This is a high-priority sector as development and building activity creates an ideal habitat for fire ants and has a demonstrable history of infestation and spread of fire ants.
+This action enabled strategies to be developed and discussed to move forward and minimise costs to the industry.

 - Community Partnership Group discussions have been held at Gatton.

 - Stakeholder discussions have been held in the Brisbane Gold Coast corridor with the various Councils, namely Brisbane, Logan and Gold Coast.

 - A broad Stakeholder Forum is scheduled for mid-year and Wildlife Queensland will attend.

 Those involved in the National Red Imported Fire Ant Eradication Program hold a strong belief that action, not just words, is needed.

 This financial year, the treatment season commenced in September 2018 and is scheduled to conclude in June 2019 within the respective zone.